LLM+KG@VLDB'24 Workshop Summary: Keynotes

-The third keynote talk on knowledge graph-enhanced large language model fine-tuning was given by Wei Hu from Nanjing University, China.
-In his keynote, Prof. Hu emphasized the knowledge gap problem of general-purpose LLMs, that is, they often lack accurate domain knowledge, resulting in inaccurate and unreliable outputs, and even difficulty in real-world applications.
+The third keynote talk on KG-enhanced LLM fine-tuning was given by Wei Hu from Nanjing University.
+Prof. Hu emphasized the knowledge gap problem of general-purpose LLMs -- they often lack accurate domain knowledge, resulting in inaccurate and unreliable outputs, and even difficulty in real-world applications.

 Among various knowledge enhancement techniques for LLMs, Prof. Hu focused on an LLM fine-tuning framework with adaptive integration of multi-source KGs, consisting of knowledge extraction, knowledge fusion, and KG-enhanced LLMs.
 In the field of knowledge extraction, he introduced problems such as domain named entity recognition, document-level relation extraction \cite{WangWSH22}, continual event extraction \cite{WangW023}, document-level event causality identification \cite{LJZGH23}, and continual relation extraction \cite{WangWH23}.
-In the area of knowledge fusion, Prof. Hu discussed embedding-based entity alignment \cite{TianS024,SunHXCRH23,GuoZSCHC22,SunHWWQ23}, knowledge transfer \cite{JiaoLWHLBDLHHFY23,WZH24}, adding human-in-the-loop \cite{HuangSCXR023,HuangHBCQ23}, benchmarking, and the OpenEA toolkit \cite{SunZHWCAL20}.
-In the field of KG-enhanced LLMs fine-tuning, he introduced KnowLA \cite{LuoSZZ024}, a knowledgeable adaptation method for PEFT (parameter-efficient fine-tuning), particularly for LoRA (Low-Rank Adaptation). (i) KnowLA with LoRA can align the space of the LLM with the space of KG embeddings, and (ii) KnowLA can activate the parameterized potential knowledge that originally exists in the LLM, even though the used KG does not contain such knowledge.
+In knowledge fusion, Prof. Hu discussed embedding-based entity alignment \cite{TianS024,SunHXCRH23,GuoZSCHC22,SunHWWQ23}, knowledge transfer \cite{JiaoLWHLBDLHHFY23,WZH24}, adding human-in-the-loop \cite{HuangSCXR023,HuangHBCQ23}, benchmarking, and the OpenEA toolkit \cite{SunZHWCAL20}.
+In KG-enhanced LLMs fine-tuning, he introduced KnowLA \cite{LuoSZZ024}, a knowledgeable adaptation method for PEFT (parameter efficient fine-tuning), particularly for LoRA (Low-Rank Adaptation). (i) KnowLA with LoRA can align the space of the LLM with the space of KG embeddings, and (ii) KnowLA can activate the parameterized potential knowledge that originally exists in the LLM, even though the used KG does not contain such knowledge.

-In the concluding remarks, Prof. Hu underscored interesting applications of KG-enhanced LLMs in translating configuration files during device replacements in communication networks, unified PEFT+RAG (retrieval augmented generation), as well as the research activities of the Websoft group at Nanjing University, China (\url{http://ws2.nju.edu.cn/kgwiki/doku.php?id=en:start}).
+Prof. Hu concluded with interesting applications of KG-enhanced LLMs in translating configuration files during device replacements in communication networks and unified PEFT+RAG (Retrieval-Augmented Generation).